pulumi/examples/kubernetes-ts-guestbook/components/README.md

-# Kubernetes Guestbook (Easy Variant)
+# Kubernetes Guestbook (with Components)

 A version of the [Kubernetes Guestbook](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) application using Pulumi.
-Unlike [the straight port of the original YAML](../kubernetes-ts-guestbook), this variant leverages real code to eliminate boilerplate.
+Unlike [the straight port of the original YAML](../simple), this variant leverages real code to eliminate boilerplate.
 A `ServiceDeployment` class is used that combines the common pattern of deploying a container image using a Kubernetes `Deployment`, and then scaling it using a `Service`.